wireapp/wire-server/docs/src/developer/developer/cassandra-interaction.md

 > My biggest pain point so far was hunting reasons for users having inconsistent data.

 Most likely the code is not using batch statements, or is spreading data across multiple databases and doesn't employ creative tricks.
-First, remedy the situation and introduce `batch` statements, see :{ref}`batch statements <batch-statements>`.
-Next, if needed, create a :{ref}`discover-and-repair script <discover-and-repair>`.
+First, remedy the situation and introduce `batch` statements, see {ref}`batch statements <batch-statements>`.
+Next, if needed, create a {ref}`discover-and-repair script <discover-and-repair>`.

 ### Anti-pattern: Using full table scans in production code